 KILL THE WITCH

 Yuppie Psycho‘s setting is a captivating one.
 Sintracorp is a mysterious and uncanny place where the mundanities of everyday office work clash with psychological horror.
-People are stepping over the mutilated corpses of their colleagues just to get some photocopies made, monsters and the occult dominate the company, and everybody just passively accepts it and gets on with their day.
+People are stepping over the mutilated corpses of their colleagues just to get some photocopies made, monsters and the occult dominate the company, and everybody just passively accepts that and gets on with their day.

 Brian is but the most recent in a long string of witch hunters, many of which met their demise without ever making substantial progress.
 Sintracorp is possessed and every employee knows it, but few dare to speak of it.
 Too afraid to invoke Her name and tempt retaliation.
 Any woman could be the witch, anybody else could be one of her devoted.
 It’s an interesting conundrum for a game set in a modern time: a witch hunt not in the countryside of medieval Europe, but the halls of a 21st century office complex.